saasbook/OpenHouse/README.md

 7. Set up the database

-    `rake db:reset`
+    `rake db:setup`

-    A common error during this is an encoding problem with the database.
-If the following error (or a similar one) appears:
+    The following error is common while setting up the database.
+It concerns an encoding problem with the database:

     `Called from /usr/local/rvm/gems/ruby-2.3.5/gems/activesupport-4.2.9/lib/active_support/dependencies.rb:240:in 'load_dependency'
     PG::InvalidParameterValue: ERROR:  new encoding (UTF-8) is incompatible with the encoding of the template database (SQL_ASCII)`

-    If this happens, go to OpenHouse -> config -> database.yml, and change the encoding in line 3 to match your database template.
+    If this error occurs, go to OpenHouse -> config -> database.yml, and change the encoding in line 3 to match your database template.
     In the case of the above example, we would change it from the incompatible UTF-8 to SQL_ASCII.

     Replace `encoding: UTF-8` with `encoding: SQL_ASCII`